jl2/recipes/quinoa_rice_and_beans.md

 Directions
 ==========
-* Add quinoa, rice, water, salt, herbs de provence, paprika and cardmom to a medium sauce pan and bring to a boil.
+* Add quinoa, rice, water, salt, olive oil, herbs de provence, paprika and cardmom to a medium sauce pan and bring to a boil.
-* Reduce to a simmer, stir well, and cover for 40 minutes.
+* Reduce to a simmer, stir well, and cover for 40 minutes until soft.
+* Add rinsed kidney and garbanzo bean